100-m/nx.digital/doc/security.md

 Impress leverages third party providers for content delivery, user authentication, real-time data storage, as well as server hosting.
 We chose well-establish best-in-class providers that we review regularly.

-### Platform (ZEIT-CDN)
+### FrontEnd (Vercel)

-Platform is the FrontEnd and the main part of our product, all our code is condensed in a file to be easily and quickly deployed.
-We use a CDN to serve the application.
+We chose Vercel as Impress Content Delivery Network.
+Vercel is a content delivery network that serves the application shell efficiently worldwide.
+Other companies like Netflix or GitHub rely on Vercel.

 Content delivery network (CDN) are systems of distributed servers (network) that deliver pages and other web content to a user, based on the geographic locations of the user, the origin of the webpage and the content delivery server.
 It is effective in speeding up the delivery of content of websites with high traffic and websites that have a global reach.

-We chose ZEIT as Impress Content Delivery Network.
-ZEIT is a content delivery network that serves the application shell efficiently worldwide.
-Other companies like Netflix or GitHub rely on ZEIT.
+The frontend is composed of the following modules:
+  - Digital Application: Digital Reporting, Client Reporting
+  - Embedded Widgets
+  - HTML/PDF
+  - Client Portal

+## Power Point

+NeoXm features a PowerPoint add-in that allows for simple and quick connection to the GraphQL API in a secure manner, making it possible to seamlessly link PowerPoint objects with high-quality data curated by Impress

 ### Authentication (Auth0)